 Dive into Jenkinson’s Aquarium at the Point Pleasant Beach Boardwalk

 Take a ride at Jenkinson’s Amusement Park

 From toddlers taking their first amusement ride to teens and adults who want thrills, Jenkinson’s South Amusement Park has something for everyone.
 Let your little ones soar up high on the mini planes, float on the cute ring of boats, or take a spin on the Samba Balloons.
-Then the whole family can hop on the carousel and board a train ride after.
+Then the whole family can hop on the carousel and board a train ride afterward.
 Are your older kiddos looking for more of a thrill?
-Try out the fast-paced Moby Dick ride, feel the pendulum motion on Pendolo, or take the 50-foot tall Pirate Plunge.
-If your family likes to be active, test your skills and balance on the two-level Adventure Lookout Ropes Course and zip-line.
-Or get out your thrills at the newly opened 7D Dark Ride with 3D vision, sound, and movement featuring either a zombie or carnival-themed movie.
+Try out the Starship 3000, feel the pendulum motion on Pendolo, or take the 50-foot tall Pirate Plunge.
+If your family likes to be active, test your skills and balance on the two-level Adventure Lookout Ropes Course and Zipline.
+Or get out your thrills at the 7D Dark Ride with 3D vision, sound, and movement featuring either a zombie or carnival-themed movie.
 Insider tip: If you purchase an Emusement card, you can also earn rewards with Jenkinson’s E-rewards program.

 Win at the arcade on the boardwalk